Forcing Axioms, the Uniformization and the Basis Property: and the -uniformization property.

 \section{$\BPFA$ and the $\Sigma^1_3$-uniformization property.}

 The results of the last section can be strengthened if we assume $\BPFA$.
 We aim to prove the following result. \begin{theorem} Assume $\BPFA$ and $\omega_1=\omega_1^L$, then the $\Sigma^1_3$-uniformization property holds. \end{theorem} Note that the above is not a consistency result.
-Its proof makes heavy use of a coding method invented by A. Caicedo and B. Velickovic (see \cite{CV}).
+Its proof makes heavy use of a coding method invented by A. Caicedo and B. Velickovic (see \cite{CV}) as well as an important observation by A. Caicedo and S. D. Friedman that one can easily combine the Coding method with David's trick (see \cite{SyAndres}).
 As it is somewhat difficult to describe their technique in a short way without leaving out too many important features out, we opt to introduce their coding method briefly.

 \begin{definition} A $\vec{C}$-sequence, or a ladder system, is a sequence $(C_{\alpha} \, : \, \alpha \in \omega_1, \alpha \text{ a limit ordinal })$, such that for every $\alpha$, $C_{\alpha} \subset \alpha$ is cofinal and the order type of $C_{\alpha}$ is $\omega$. \end{definition} As we always work with $L$ as our ground model, there is a canonical ladder system $\vec{C} \in L$ which can be defined using $L$'s $\Delta^1_2$-definable well-order of the reals.
 From now on whenever we write $\vec{C}$, we have this canonical ladder system in mind.